ylu149/Machine-Learning-Temperature-Prediction/README.md

 - Placing "no" bets on all options outside the predicted range.

 ## Installation and Usage
+1. Download the ML_30_data.zip file and unzip it.

-Simply open the Google Collab notebook, and follow the instructions for loading the training data.
+2. Open the Google Collab notebook, and follow the instructions for loading the training data.
+3. Run each block of code in the Collab notebook as desired.

 # Please note that utilizing this algorithm for actual betting is not recommended.
 I do not assume any responsibility for the consequences or outcomes resulting from its use.